vaisakhvm/blog/about.md

 I’m big on cricket, having played at the first division level and been part of the under-19 probables in Calicut.
 I still play occasionally. 🏏

 You can find me on [LinkedIn](https://linkedin.in/in/vaisakhvm), [Github](https://github.com/vaisakhvm), and [Twitter](https://twitter.com/vaisakhvm)—feel free to connect!

+The subjects will change.
+The underlying curiosity probably won’t.